vultr/terraform-provider-vultr/website/docs/r/snapshot_from_url.html.markdown

 ## Import

-Snapshots from Url can be imported using the Snapshot `SNAPSHOTID`, e.g.
+Snapshots from Url can be imported using the Snapshot `ID`, e.g.

 ```
-terraform import vultr_snapshot_from_url.my_snapshot 9735ced831ed2
+terraform import vultr_snapshot_from_url.my_snapshot e60dc0a2-9313-4bab-bffc-57ffe33d99f6
 ```